polltooh/video_analysis/README.md

 Please notice that this github is still being developing.
 Therefore some of the interface may be changed.

+### Pre-requistes: Python Pacakge
+####xmltodict
+pip install xmltodict

+#### opencv
+pip install opencv-python

 #Video Analysis

 ###nn\_script
 This directory contains the code for defining and training the network

 train.py is the one training the network.
+Please copy model.tfproto.example to model.tfproto so the training script will auto-load the file.

+cp model.tfproto.example model.tfproto

-The training parameter is specified in the model.tfproto file
+The training parameter is
+specified in the model.tfproto file

 ###file\_list